-Oversubscription Criteria - Nursery
+Oversubscription Criteria

 The oversubscription criteria will be applied to all applicants where there are more applicants than places available.
 All applicants will be placed in a priority order determined by the oversubscription criteria.
 Places will be offered to the applicants with the highest priority until all places at the school have been offered.

-The oversubscription criterion is as follows:
+The oversubscription criteria for all year groups (Reception-Year 6) is as follows: